Art & Design

 Teaching contact time is 4 hours and 20 minutes per subject.
 Other workshops will be available throughout the year including over some holiday periods.
 Students are expected to spend a minimum 4 hours of independent study to complete assignments, homework, extra reading and independent research.

 - Grade 4 or above in Art subject or portfolio

 This is a Fine Art based specification that would appeal to students who have a passion for being creative but may not yet be certain of what direction they wish to take in the future.
 Aside from gaining an A Level qualification, the course aims to identify each individual’s personal creative strengths and develop potential avenues for developing those strengths into a future pathway.

 If you choose this course you would benefit from:

 - Experienced teachers who specialise in Art & Design and have experience in industry

 - Guest Artists who work within the creative industry

 - Visiting lecturers and students from Universities

-- Trips and visits to gain inspiration and gather resources to places such as Oxford, Manchester, London and New York
+- Enrichment activities are organised in the form of trips and visits to destinations such as Oxford, Manchester, London, Prague, and New York

 - Having support from students who have successfully achieved their A Level and are now on the Art Foundation course